pjbear1215/ceph/doc/dev/crimson/poseidonstore.rst

   to lookup the prefix tree efficiently.

   - Sharded partition
-  A few bits at the begining of OID determine a shareded partition where the object is located.
+  A few bits at the begining of OID determine a sharded partition where the object is located.
    +--------------------------+--------------------------+--------------------------+
    | sharded partition 1 (00) | sharded partition 2 (01) | sharded partition 3 (10) |
    +--------------------------+--------------------------+--------------------------+